Mooney's Bay Ski Centre at Terry Fox Athletic Facility

 - Free use of indoor wax benches and waxing irons (subject to availability)

 - Free information on equipment, clothing, waxing, trails and related services

 - Rentals by Lafleur de la Capital: 613-298-3775

-The cross-country ski school in Mooney's Bay Park offers a great selection of lessons.
-They are offered daily with convenient day and evening options.
+The cross-country ski school in Mooney's Bay Park usually offers lessons daily with convenient day and evening options.
 Special group packages are available.
-Browse or register online.

 - Lessons for children, youth and adults from experienced and qualified instructors